Do you want to be a test knitter?

 • Comfortable taking photos and having them posted online (along with other size/yarn details).
 One of the important parts of preview knitting is being able to take photos of your garments (ideally on you or another person so that others can see the fit) and then sharing these photos with me.
 I will then share these photos on my website, newsletter and other social channels.

 • I ask that you create a project page on Ravelry during the test knitting (I provide you with a code to use for the “pattern name” when you set-up the project page) so that you can keep all of your notes regarding size, yarn, needles, etc and post your photos.
-I also request that final photos are posted by the target deadline date along with details such as total yardage used, needle size, etc.
+I also request that final photos are posted by the target deadline date along with details such as total yardage used, needle size, etc. If you are new to adding project pages on Ravelry, scroll below (under FAQ’s) for a photo tutorial of how you do this for your test knit project.

 Test/Preview Knitting FAQ’s: